Rekhansika/ecommerce-follow-along/README.md

 # Milestone 8

-* added the Product Page in Frontend as a HomePage.
+* Added the Product Page in Frontend as a HomePage.

+# Milestone 9

+* Created the Add Products page in Frontend.
+* Added form validation in Add Products Page.